jamiewilbraham/azure-docs/articles/cognitive-services/Face/Face-API-How-to-Topics/how-to-use-large-scale.md

 LargePersonGroup and LargeFaceList are collectively referred to as large-scale operations.
 LargePersonGroup can contain up to 1 million persons, each with a maximum of 248 faces.
 LargeFaceList can contain up to 1 million faces.
 The large-scale operations are similar to the conventional PersonGroup and FaceList but have some differences because of the new architecture.

-The samples are written in C# by using the Azure Cognitive Services Face API client library.
+The samples are written in C# by using the Azure Cognitive Research Technologies Face API client library.

 > [!NOTE]
 > To enable Face search performance for Identification and FindSimilar in large scale, introduce a Train operation to preprocess the LargeFaceList and LargePersonGroup.
 The training time varies from seconds to about half an hour based on the actual capacity.
 During the training period, it's possible to perform Identification and FindSimilar if a successful training operating was done before.
 The drawback is that the new added persons and faces don't appear in the result until a new post migration to large-scale training is completed.